drummeritus/boxes/CONTRIBUTING.rst

 a new generator is much easier than coming up with a good name for it and its arguments.
 If you think something deserves a better name or description and you can come up with one please don't hesitate to open a ticket.
-It is this small things that make something like Boxes.py easy or hard to use.
+It is these small things that make something like Boxes.py easy or hard to use.

 There is also an - often empty - space for a longer text for each